High-resolution FFT of a portion of a spectrum

 Input sample rate in Hz, specified as positive real scalar.

-Data input whose zoom FFT the object computes, specified as a vector or a matrix.
-The number of input rows must be a multiple of the decimation factor.
+Data input for which the object computes the zoom FFT, specified as a vector or a matrix of size P-by-Q. The number of input rows P can be arbitrary and does not have to be a multiple of the decimation factor D.

-This object supports variable-size input signals, as long as the input frame size is a multiple of the decimation factor.
-That is, you can change the input frame size (number of rows) even after calling the algorithm.
-However, the number of channels (number of columns) must remain constant.
+This object supports variable-size input signals, that is, the frame length (number of rows) of the signal can change even when the object is locked.
+However, the number of channels (columns) must remain constant.

 Complex Number Support: Yes